stevenslade/WRITEME-A-README/README.md

 ## <a id="contributing"></a>Contributing

-* The project is not looking for contributions at the current time.
+* Project is complete, no contributions are necessary at the time

 ## <a id="collaborators"></a>Collaborators